LaunchCodeEducation/lchs/src/chapters/flask-intro/first-flask-app.rst

 Your First Flask App
 ====================

-A Flask application is just a Python program.
-However, we need to organize our code in a very specific way, and we need to learn some new syntax.
+A Flask application is just a Python program that uses some specific tools.
+To use these resources, we must first import them.
+We also need to learn some new syntax and organize our code in a very specific way.

 Initial Code
 ------------